erikvanoosten/metrics-scala/docs/AvailableVersions.md

 (***) Metrics-scala `3.0.1`, `3.0.2` and `3.0.3` erroneously depend on Akka `[2.2,)`.
 When Akka came with pre-releases of 2.3 this wont work (2.2 and 2.3 are not binary compatible).
 Either upgrade metrics-scala to at least `3.0.4` or fix the Akka dependency in your project to `2.2.0`.

+Note: For Akka 2.4 you can use the builds for Akka 2.3.

 Note: It might be wise to use the latest minor-version of Akka.
 For example `2.1.4` instead of `2.1.0`, `2.2.4` instead of `2.2.0`, and `2.3.6` instead of `2.3.0`.